Summer Mountain Biking in Park City with Kids

 Making It Fun

 Keep rides short and sweet for younger kids.
-End at a fun destination like a playground, ice cream shop, or swimming spot.
+End at a fun destination - a playground, an ice cream shop, a swimming spot.
 The McLeod Creek trail ends right near a great playground in town.
 Positive experiences now create lifelong mountain bikers.
-Do not skip the sunscreen - the UV at altitude is no joke, even on cloudy days.
-Comfortable hiking shoes are non-negotiable for the trails.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
-Always pack a compact first aid kit - with kids, you never know when you will need it.

-Hiking Essentials to Pack
+Bike-Day Essentials to Pack